 A race director can never have enough, so we’d like a lifetime membership (plus free shipping) on BuyCableTies.com.
 We could also use a zip-tie fanny pack to store used ties in when cutting them off signs and posters after a race.
 And not to mention, something needs to cut off all the zip times we use, and with all the moving parts of set-up and break-down, inevitably we misplace or loan out the cutters to other zip-tie-cutting colleagues.

 9. A Digital, WiFi- and Bluetooth-Enabled Measuring Wheel

 Dorky, but useful—just trying to keep up with the ever-changing world of technology.

-8. An Endless Roll of Duct Tape
+8. An Endless Supply of Duct Tape

 As with zip ties, we can never have enough.
 Duct tape is what holds a race together—pun intended.

 We all know that GPS devices will often register a race distance longer than how the course was measured along the tangents (that is, the shortest possible route).
 That doesn’t stop runners from thinking the course was measured incorrectly when they don’t run the tangents perfectly.

 6. Roof Rack Sleeping Space

 Although I still personally feel that sleep is overrated, I suppose a race director needs a little of it every now and then, even when leaving the job site to do it isn’t practical.

 One of the most dangerous parts of our job is stenciling mile markers or turns out on a live course.
 This piece of equipment could help save lives—ours!